-Paddy Pimblett pleads for men to ‘start talking’ after friend’s suicide
+Paddy Pimblett delivers powerful message on mental health at UFC London

 Pimblett said in his post-fight interview: “I woke up on Friday morning at 4am to a message that one of my friends back home had killed himself.
 This was five hours before my weigh-in.
 So Ricky, lad, that’s for you.

-“But, there is a stigma in this world that men can’t talk.
+“But there is a stigma in this world that men can’t talk.
 Listen, if you’re a man and you’ve got weight on your shoulders and you think the only way you can solve it is by killing yourself, please speak to someone, speak to anyone.

 “People would rather...
 I know I’d rather have my mate cry on my shoulder than go to his funeral next week.

-“So please, let’s get rid of this stigma, and men, start talking.”
+So please, let’s get rid of this stigma, and men, start talking.”

+Pimblett, who has racked up three straight wins since joining the UFC, left the cage to the strains of “You’ll Never Walk Alone”, a song synonymous with his favourite football club Liverpool, with the crowd singing along.

+Leavitt gave Pimblett some serious problems in the first round, but in the second the Liverpudlian’s strikes started to tell and a knee to the head dropped the American, allowing Pimblett to take his back and secure the finish.

 Register for free to continue reading